HSchoolboyEr/WhatThisFuncDo/tools/raw_data_prepare/README.md

 *For this time* it extract only:
 * disasm code
-* flow grapf (in format Graph Modelling Language https://gephi.org/users/supported-graph-formats/gml-format/)
+* flow grapf (in format [Graph Modelling Language](https://gephi.org/users/supported-graph-formats/gml-format/))
 * all the data in JSON

 During extract metadata sometimes it's necessary to de-mangle function's names.
-The easiest way  - use `c++filt` or python packeges (`cxxfilt` (https://github.com/afq984/python-cxxfilt) or `itanium_demangler` (https://github.com/whitequark/python-itanium_demangler)), but in my way it isn't always works correctly.
+The easiest way  - use `c++filt` or python packeges ([cxxfilt](https://github.com/afq984/python-cxxfilt) or [itanium_demangler](https://github.com/whitequark/python-itanium_demangler)), but in my way it isn't always works correctly.
 I use it in func `my_demangle`.

 *Note* (https://en.wikipedia.org/wiki/Name_mangling):
 >"Because C++ symbols are routinely exported from DLL and shared object files, the name mangling scheme is not merely a compiler-internal matter.
 Different compilers (or different versions of the same compiler, in many cases) produce such binaries under different name decoration schemes, meaning that symbols are frequently unresolved if the compilers used to create the library and the program using it employed different schemes.
 For example, if a system with multiple C++ compilers installed (e.g., GNU GCC and the OS vendor's compiler) wished to install the Boost C++ Libraries, it would have to be compiled multiple times (once for GCC and once for the vendor compiler)".